Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model

 Of course, the Mermin-Wagner theorem prohibits finite temperature ordering in 2D, which is reflected in the data of both benchmark methods DiagMC (black triangles) and DQMC (black circles), whose susceptibilities do not diverge at finite $T$.
 Rather, after following the mean-field curves at high temperatures, the benchmark data enter an intermediate regime in which $\chi(\mathbf{Q})$ appears to increase approximately exponentially.
 This regime largely coincides with the metallic regime \textcircled{3}, eventually crossing over into a second exponential regime at low-$T$ (see also Sec.~\ref{sec:two_slopes}), which sets in at a temperature close to the DMFT N\'eel ordering.

 This low $T$ exponential regime is to be expected, since there, the charge degrees of freedom are frozen out by the gap and the system enters the insulating regime \textcircled{5}, as indicated by the black dashed line $T_{*}^{\text{AN,DiagMC}}$.
 In this regime, the effective spin dynamics is expected to be described by a non-linear sigma model and this exponential growth is typical of the lower critical dimension $d=2$~\cite{Chakravarty1988,Chakravarty1989,Vilk1997,Borejsza2003, Borejsza2004}.
 The first exponential observed in the metallic regime is more surprising and will be discussed in more details below.
 Let us stress that, due to the reasons already mentioned for single-particle quantities, both benchmark methods are limited in terms of the temperatures they can reach ($T_{\text{min}} \approx 0.07$).
-Please note that the minimal reachable temperature differs from the one for the self-energy.
+Please note that the lowest reachable temperature differs from the one for the self-energy.